Shreesh09/simple-calculator/README.md

 # Simple Calculator

-### A Calculator that can do basic arithmatic bulit with React, Redux and SASS
+### A Calculator that can perform basic arithmatic operations, bulit with React, Redux and SASS